Skip to content

 • Customizable with stain, paint, or drainage holes

-👉👉 Pro Tip: Drill a few small drainage holes in the bottom panel before assembly —
+👉👉 Pro Tip: Drill a few small drainage holes in the bottom panel before assembly — it keeps your plants healthy and prevents water buildup.

 Quick Step-By-Step: How to Make a Simple Planter Box